 5. A/B test copy on your e-commerce landing page

 What you think might work with copy may not actually be the case when it’s put into practice.
 A/B test key areas of copy that help “scanners” to convert.
 Scanners are those consumers that do not need a great amount of convincing to buy, they already know they’re likely too, they’ve most likely done their research beforehand.
 Use important pieces of copy to give these buyers all the information they need.
 Focus on:

 A/B test different variations for these areas of copy and find the formula that works best for your landing page visitors, both active and passive.

 6. A/B test USPs on your e-commerce landing page

 Screenshot from Chilly’s Product page

 Perhaps you’ve got a ton of USPs, that doesn’t mean to say you need to share them all.
 Pick USPs that you think best suit the audience you’re targetting with the landing page ad.
 From this point rotate your USPs in and out until you’ve found the best combination that’s winning the most sales conversions.

 Keep your page clean and your USP’s prominent, yet minimal.
 Take a look at the example above, Chilly’s have managed to condense their USPs into four memorable words.
 So, when the buyer walks away with their bottle they’re easily able to remember and talk about why they bought it in the first place.
 Fuel your brand ambassadors.

-7. A/B Engagement opportunities on your landing page
+7. A/B Engagement opportunities on your e-commerce landing page

 Screenshot from the homepage of Beardbrand